FREQUENTLY ASKED QUESTIONS

 We can provide wheelchairs if needed.
 We also assist passengers who have their own wheelchairs.

-Do you do background check on your drivers, and what are their qualifications?
+Do you do background checks on your drivers, and what are their qualifications?

-Yes, we thoroughly screen all of our drivers, or field service representatives (FSRs), as we call them.
-We have each earn certifications in CPR, First Aid and sensitivity training as part of our rigorous training program.
+Yes, we thoroughly screen all of our drivers.
+Each is required to earn certifications in CPR, First Aid, sensitivity training, and more as part of our rigorous training program.

 Do you have openings for part-time or full-time positions?

-What are the requirements to work at EMT as a driver (FSR)?
+What are the requirements to work at EMT as a driver?

-Do FSRs use their own cars, or will the company provide one?
+Do drivers use their own cars or does EMT provide one?

-Our other departments include: accounting, call center, client advocacy, dispatch, human resources and management.
+Our other departments include accounting, call center, client advocacy, dispatch, human resources, and operations management.

 Does EMT provide on-the-job training and continuing education?

-Yes, we certify all FSRs in CPR, First Aid and AED.
-We also provide courses in defensive driving, specific training for para lift FSRs and instruction in assisting specialty populations.
+Yes, we certify all drivers in CPR, First Aid, and AED.
+We also provide courses in defensive driving, specific training for para lift drivers, and instruction in assisting specialty populations.